soodaayush/arduino-school-yoga-project/README.md

 ## The Project

-Built this for a final Yoga project in school, this displays reminders tell you meditate, stretch, etc.
+Built this for a final Yoga exam in school, the LED screen is powered by wires from the Arduino, which is loaded with instructions to print Yoga reminders.
+It reminds you to remember to meditate.